ChristofSchwarz/qs_opcua/README.md

-# How to read data from OPC-UA server into Qlik Sense/QlikView
+# Reading data from OPC-UA server into Qlik Sense/QlikView

 A Server-side Extension (analytical connection) and the respective Load Script to connect to OPC-UA servers and get replys for different NodeIDs.